miklevin/MikeLev.in/_posts/2024-10-20-Local-AI-In-The-Dev-Loop.md

 Perplexity.AI on ***install mx brio on nixos*** and took the copy/paste markdown, pasteed it in ***Code AI*** with my NixOS `configuration.nix` file loaded, and it just made the changes to the file, told me to `sudo nixos-rebuild switch` and Voilà!

-It was telling me to say `cheese`!
+Claude even told me to say `cheese` when it was done!
 Or at least to type it into my terminal, as Claude knew to suggest some software to get me started, as Cheese is a webcam app on Linux.
-The times, they are a-changin'.
+The times, ***they are a-changin'***.
+In case ou were wondering, AI ain't hype.
+Expert level assistance 24/7 that's always improving to boost you right over the edge of your prior limits... well... if I even need to explain it.
+It's not an AI thing.
+It's a tool thing.

 ### The Future Was Here &#151; and Is Again!